a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 > `Exercise 4`
 >
-> Use `cut` to extract the required fields from dog_genes_no_H.tsv.
+> Use `cut` to extract the required fields from dog_genes_no_H.txt.
 Then redirect the output to a file called `dog_genes_table.tsv` inside your `bio_formats/gtf/` directory.
 See cut --help to identify the option for fields

 Now that we have extracted the relevant information, we would like to make a few adjustments to our table.
 Let’s start with adding the string `chr` at the beginning of each line.
 We can do this easily by using the substitution command in `sed` which has the following general syntax: